At DAZZLE SHIP we say, new ways of working means a great excuse to disrupt existing habitual patterns.

-Here are my tips to managing teams and remote working easier:
+Here are our tips to managing virtual teams and making remote work easier:

 1. Daily Stand Ups